 I have an on-off relationship with sleep, it’s been going on for years.
 There are nights when I struggle to get any sleep, like I will be tossing and turning for hours and then there are other nights where I can hardly keep my eyes open and I’m straight to sleep.
 Like most of us, our lack of sleep can be attributed to worries about everyday life.
 In a survey conducted by TEMPUR®, 20% of the participants reported that they struggle to sleep due to family worries and a whopping 27% struggle to sleep due to stress.
 The survey also found that on average Brits get 6 hours and 42 minutes of sleep each night which sounds about right for me.
 Sometimes less, hardly ever more.
 Only 35% of the survey participants rating their quality of sleep to be good/excellent.
 As the TEMPUR® survey was conducted on 2,000 adults in the UK, the number of us rating our sleep as poor or inconsistent really isn’t good.
 So what are some ways to improve our sleep?

 I’ve been reading into ways to help improve my sleep and one of the items on the list is comfort.
 For those of you who are in need of a new mattress

 now is the time to treat yourself.
 A new mattress can do amazing things, not only for your physical health but your mental health too.
-Alongside a new mattress, I often find purchasing new pillows and a duvet which works well for your body heat (thinnest one ever for me please) is essential for being able to get the best nights sleep all year round.
+Alongside a new mattress, I often find purchasing new pillows and a duvet that works well for your body heat (the thinnest one ever for me please) is essential for being able to get the best nights to sleep all year round.
 I often sleep with a fan on as it allows me to feel cool enough to drift off, as nobody likes that humid feeling when they’re trying to get to sleep.
-You should try to sleep in a pitch black room if possible.
+You should try to sleep in a pitch-black room if possible.

 Switch off the gadgets: